Sk3ngi/minimal-mistakes/_posts/2018-12-15-intellligent-investor.md

  - Avoid IPO (often overpriced)
  - Extreme caution with foreign bonds
  - **The bigger the firm gets, the slower it grows.
 Avoid a price/earnings ratios above 25-30**

-Always be on the look out for temporary unpopularity which enables you to buy a great company at a good price.
+ - **Be on the lookout for temp unpopularity which enables you to buy a great company at a good price**
+### Chapter 8: Investor and market fluctuation
+ - If fancy speculation, separate it from investment, limit the amount and be ready to lose it all
+ - InGood stock: price is close to asset value, good ratio of earning to price, strong financial position and